Social Media Customer Service: 15 Support Pros Share Their Best Advice for Getting Started

 8. Respond to everything you can on social media

-“I’d say the biggest thing is to just start responding.
-Respond to everything you can.
+“I’d say the biggest thing is to just start replying.
+Reply to everything you can.
 People don’t mind being directed to your contact form.
 They don’t mind an overnight delay when you only have one person working.

-The more you respond, the more you’ll get to know the users who contact you via social media.
+The more you reply, the more you’ll get to know the users who contact you via social media.
 They’re probably different than your email users, or your live chat users.”

 9. Find a repeatable process that turns your social media support into a publicly visible empathy machine

-One practical bit of advice I would offer is to get to inbox zero every day so it’s clear you’ve listened and responded to every customer who has asked for your attention.”
+One practical bit of advice I would offer is to get to inbox zero every day so it’s clear you’ve listened and replied to every customer who has asked for your attention.”